IAIK/CrySIL/samples/u2f/README.md

 CrySIL actors have implemented different ways to perform the cryptographic operations:

-* [smcc actor](./../../modules/actors/java/smcc/) uses the ECC key on a signature card like the Austrian Citizen Card
+* [SMCC actor](./../../modules/actors/java/smcc/) uses the ECC key on a signature card like the Austrian Citizen Card

 The receivers expect one of two forms of requests: